momagdyy97/EmployeesInfo-Backend/README.md

-# Essam-Zomool-Backend
+# EmployeesInfo-Backend

 ## Overview

-- Essam-Zomool-Backend is the backend service for the Zomool Admin Panel, built using Node.js, MongoDB and Express.js.
+- EmployeesInfo-Backend is the backend service for theEmployeesInfo-Frontend, built using Node.js, MongoDB and Express.js.
 This service provides RESTful APIs for managing and processing application data.
 It is Dockerized for easy deployment and integration into CI/CD pipelines.

 ## Features